 Since this is a denied case, I would contact an attorney and relay all information and then see if you have a viable case.
 The five requirements we need are (1) an injury resulting in hernia that (2) the hernia appeared suddenly and (3) was accompanied by pain and the (4) hernia immediately...Read more »

 Went into the boards hard and graphic during my hockey game, tore my tfcc severely.
 Played on it for 6 more games, incident happened Jan 18 and I wasn't given an MRI until a week later, "just tape it up kid," type thing.
 MRI showed a severe tear.
 Surgery Feb 8th.
-Filed a workers comp claim shortly...
+Filed a workers comp...
 Read more »

 From your question, I assume playing hockey is your job.
 That would have to be true for you to have a workers' comp claim for your injury.
 If you have a workers' comp claim (in other words, if you were injured while working) then workers' comp would be your only remedy.
-You would not have a...Read more »
+You would...Read more »

 My husband tore his right maniscus on the job 12/5/18.
 WCI has been very slow processing his claims.
 It took 3+ weeks to get an MRI to find the tear.
 We went to the doctor that WCI said we had to go.
 The dr stated that he needed surgery to repair the damage.
 Yesterday, 1/16/19, WCI stated that...
 Read more »